 I started off as a technical support agent taking phone calls from irate customers, which is not the perfect autistic job, but I wanted to get into the company and that’s what Apple were offering.
 I dealt with months of anxiety, never been able to stomach breakfast, just worried sick about my performance.

 But I knew the more human charm I could inject into the interactions, would make it comfortable for everyone involved.
-I made sure my phone voice was very calm, and I even adopted different accents—put on a little Southern put some drawl, which reassured some customers.
+I made sure my phone voice was very calm, and I even adopted different accents— which reassured some customers.

 I moved into different roles and into management and organisational leadership—but I was a non-people leader for a good while.
 I knew my area of weakness was business reporting and I thought, ‘What if for this area I could try being not just a words guy, but moreover a numbers guy—who understands the difference between a mean and a median.
 Then they'll have to love me and all my oddities, quirks and abrasiveness would be forgiven!’